junxit/us-congress-bills-117/metadata.md

 - 2021-01-04 — Introduced in House
 - 2021-01-04 — Introduced in House
 - 2021-01-04 — Referred to the House Committee on Natural Resources.
+- 2021-02-18 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-05-12 — Considered under suspension of the rules. (consideration: CR H2219-2220)
+- 2021-05-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+49.
+- 2021-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-05-12 — Mr. Soto moved to suspend the rules and pass the bill.
+- 2021-05-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2219)
+- 2021-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2219)